History and Sociology BA

 To truly understand today’s society, we must reflect on events and behaviours of the past.
 The combination of History and Sociology results in a holistic understanding of the human experience.

-In small-group seminars, explore the details of your favourite area of history with a true expert on the topic, and become a specialist in your chosen area.
+In small-group seminars, explore the details of a specialised area of history with a true expert on the topic, working with original sources and engaging with cutting-edge historical analysis.

 Through historical and sociological analysis, understand past societies and patterns of social change - and develop your ideas about how we can navigate the present and anticipate behaviours of the future.

-Explore human experience and behaviour across time and place, from 1000 BCE to the 21st century, through themes such as crime and deviance, religion and belief, race and racism, and surveillance.
+Explore human experience and behaviour across time and place, from the ancient world to the 21st century, and through themes such as crime and deviance, religion and belief, race and racism, and surveillance.

 If you have an interest in people - how they interact with one another, cultural differences, human motivations - then the combination of history and sociology is for you.